rust-lang/reference/src/inline-assembly.md

 r[asm.options.nostack]
 The `nostack` option may be specified.
-The implementation may assume that the assembly block does not modify or access the stack, except an allocation placed in that region by the implementation.
+The implementation may assume that the *asm block* does not modify or access the stack, except an allocation placed in that region by the implementation.

 > [!TARGET-SPECIFIC]
 > The stack is defined by an target-specific register and is a target-specific memory region.
 It may include a "red zone".